Something happened to our cities...

 • We’ve lost the technical knowledge to design-build into that vision.

 Introducing Citymakers Collective.
 We inspire and teach aspiring citymakers the holistic design principles of resilient, beautiful, and prosperous places.
 Who’s a citymaker?
 Students, young professionals, and aspiring citizens.
-Architects, developers, urban planners, lawyers, city officials, investors, and everyday people.
+Architects, developers, urban planners, designers, lawyers, city officials, investors, and everyday people.

 Written by the founding board of Citymakers Collective —Will McCollum, Matthew Marshall, Katherine O’Neil, Liz Treadwell, & Marco Garcia